Living in Falmouth

 Overview

 Cornwall's main port with maritime museum, university campus, and vibrant high street.
-Located in South West, Falmouth has a population of approximately 24,976 residents, making it a compact coastal town by UK standards.
+Located in South West, Falmouth has a population of approximately 24,976 residents, making it a compact town by UK standards.
 The primary postcode area is TR11.

 Falmouth sits within South West and is well connected to neighbouring areas.
-The local property market is at the affordable end of the spectrum, with a median price of £340k that is 6% above the South West average of £320k.
+The local property market is at the affordable end of the spectrum, with a median price of £325k that is 2% above the South West average of £319k.
 The area has a low crime rate compared to similar areas.

 Key facts about Falmouth